Self-checkout Kiosk

 Applies to NSPOS 2024.1 and later.

 NetSuite Point of Sale (NSPOS) includes a self-checkout kiosk feature.
-The kiosk lets your shoppers make purchases without the need for a cashier to handle each step in the process.
+The kiosk lets your shoppers make purchases without needing a cashier for every step.

-Use these topics to understand and work with an NSPOS kiosk workstation.
+Use these topics to learn how to use an NSPOS kiosk workstation.
 To stage a kiosk or customize your kiosk welcome page and item images, see Stage a Self-checkout Kiosk.

 The NSPOS kiosk works in three modes: